Yul Brynner: Death

 Brynner died of lung cancer on October 10, 1985, at New York Hospital at the age of 65.
-Brynner was cremated and his ashes were buried in the grounds of the Saint-Michel-de-Bois-Aubry Orthodox monastery, near Luzé, between Tours and Poitiers in France.
+His remains were cremated and the ashes were buried in the grounds of the Saint-Michel-de-Bois-Aubry Orthodox monastery, near Luzé, between Tours and Poitiers in France.

 Anti-smoking campaign

 Prior to his death, with the help of the American Cancer Society, Brynner created a public service announcement using a clip from the Good Morning America interview.
 A few days after his death, it premiered on all major US television networks and in other countries.
 Brynner used the announcement to express his desire to make an anti-smoking commercial after discovering he had cancer, and his death was imminent.
 He then looked directly into the camera for 30 seconds and said, "Now that I'm gone, I tell you: Don't smoke.
 Whatever you do, just don't smoke.
 If I could take back that smoking, we wouldn't be talking about any cancer.
 I'm convinced of that."
 His year of birth, in one version of the commercial, was incorrectly given as 1915.

 Legacy

 In Russia

 On September 28, 2012, a 2.4-m-tall statue was inaugurated at Yul Brynner Park, in front of the home where Brynner was born at Aleutskaya St. No. 15 in Vladivostok, Russia.
 Created by local sculptor Alexei Bokiy, the monument was carved in granite monolith that was acquired in China and delivered to Vladivostok, Russia.
-The grounds for the park were donated by the city of Vladivostok, which also paid additional costs.
+It depicts him in the role of King Mongkut of Siam from The King and I. The grounds for the park were donated by the city of Vladivostok, which also paid additional costs.
 Vladivostok Mayor Igor Pushkariov, US Consul General Sylvia Curran, and Brynner's son, Rock, participated in the ceremony, along with hundreds of local residents.

 The Briner family cottage in suburban Vladivostok is now a Yul Brynner museum.

 In the U.S.

-In 1956, Brynner imprinted his hands and feet into the concrete pavement in front of the Graumann's Chinese Theatre in Hollywood, California.
+In 1956, Brynner imprinted his hands and feet into the concrete pavement in front of Grauman's Chinese Theatre in Hollywood, California.
 In 1960, Brynner was honored with a star on the Hollywood Walk of Fame at 6162 Hollywood Boulevard.

-In 2022, a podcast was launched celebrating his filmography, entitled "Here's Looking at Yul, Kid."
+In 2022, a podcast was launched celebrating his filmography, entitled "Here's Looking at Yul, Kid," and has included guests such as Ron Howard.

 In France

 Brynner spent many years living, studying, and working in France, and his last will stated his wish to be buried there.
-His resting place at :fr:Abbaye royale Saint-Michel de Bois-Aubry has a memorial mention dedicated to him.
+His resting place at Abbaye royale Saint-Michel de Bois-Aubry has a memorial mention dedicated to him.

+In Japan

+The Japanese dubbing of his voice in various movies was handled by Osamu Kobayashi and others.